-We often act without careful reasoning.
-We follow political groups, religious leaders, and self-improvement gurus giving them power to direct our lives.
-Some, conversely, reject all authority, thoughtlessly following the chaotic impulses of emotions and addictions.
-Whether we blindly or ignorantly reject, we lose the liberty of a directed life.
-We lose the freedom of choice.
+We follow political groups, religious leaders, and self-improvement gurus blindly sacrificing freedom of choice by giving them power to direct our lives.
+We act without scrutinizing beliefs or fact checking rhetoric.
+Some, conversely, reject all authority, thoughtlessly following their own chaotic impulses of emotions and addictions.
+Whether we blindly follow or ignorantly reject, we lose the liberty to direct our lives.
+We forfeit our freedom to choose.

-Political and religious organizations form in opposition to generally accepted principals.
-They berate the blind followers of the past, encouraging new openness to commonly ignored facts; but when members of the rebellion question their own intellectual or political leader, they become unwelcomed threats to be expelled.
-Neither the commonly accepted beliefs nor the opposing beliefs readily accept freedom of thought.
+Political and religious organizations that oppose generally accepted principals berate the blind followers of the past, encouraging new openness to commonly ignored facts; but when members of the rebellion question the new leader, the questioning follower becomes unwelcomed and expelled.
+Even in rebellion, freedom of thought is discouraged.

-We need courage to skeptically evaluate facts and sometimes act outside of socially accepted paths.
+We need courage to skeptically evaluate facts and act outside of socially accepted paths.

 Mindful thought isn’t perfect.
-No matter how careful, we never expose all our underlying biases.
+No matter how careful a decision, we never expose every underlying bias.
 We are habitual creatures.
 Habits serve evolutionary purposes, unconscious reactions free mental space.
 Many behaviors are unconsciously performed.
 Healthy routines direct behaviors, efficiently organizing time and accomplishing necessary tasks with little self-discipline required.
-We habitually act and when those structured acts are healthy, we accomplish important tasks, leaving mental energy for new explorations and beneficial flexibility.
-Days go smooth with constructive structure.
-But initially, healthy structure requires thoughtful implementation not haphazard adoptions.
+When structured acts of habit are healthy, we seamlessly accomplish important tasks, leaving mental energy for other explorations.
+Our days flow smoothly when infused with structure.
+But initially, we must implement healthy structure through thoughtful attention, not haphazard adoptions.

 Freedom carelessly squandered for the laziness of mind is costly.
 By losing the wisdom of thought, we aimlessly wander; victims to the unpredictableness of complexity.
-Our responses occasionally must adjust to the changing environments.
-Maximizing the freedom of choice requires attention—attention to contributing elements.
-Some habits of thought and behavior will remain hidden.
-Personal revelations exposing some of our hidden mechanisms might require extracting and replacing other habits of mind and action first.
-Some biases ominously obscure the darker corners of our being, leaving us blind to many goods and evils lurking beyond the consciousness.
-But uncertainty of self frightens us.
-We lose the security of control.
+Our responses must be flexible enough to adjust with changing environments.
+Maximizing the freedom of choice requires attention to a variety of contributing elements.
+Many habits remain hidden, no matter how attentive.
+With purposeful explorations, we stumble on occasional revelations, exposing hidden mechanisms that require extracting and replacing.
+Many biases ominously obscure the darker corners of our being, leaving us blind to many evils lurking beyond the consciousness.
+This uncertainty of self frightens us, losing the security of control.

-Mindfulness, overtime, exposes the simplistic blinding beliefs, inviting acceptance of complexity, with the myriad of unknowns.
-Often our beliefs become breeding grounds for harmful biases, unfairly attributing causes to outside forces, and distracting attention from the true irritants in our lives.
+Mindfulness, overtime, exposes many of the simplistic blinding beliefs.
+By inviting acceptance of complexity, with the myriad of unknowns, we welcome intriguing explorations into our souls, expelling beliefs that are breeding grounds of harmful biases, unfairly attributing causes to outside forces and groups, while distracting attention from the true irritants in our lives.

-Some patterns of thought persist over generations because they contain value based on realistic connections between cause and effect.
-Other beliefs were formed in ignorance and are harmful.
+Many beliefs persist over many generations because they have embodied truth.
+Other beliefs are formed in ignorance and are harmful.
 Misguided traditions passed from family to family, generation to generation.
-True freedom fearlessly endeavors to separate the healthy from the harmful, carefully sorting causes and motivations, to understand how to create a peaceful, loving and successful flourishing life and society; not blindly following or obstinately rejecting.
+True freedom fearlessly works to separate the healthy from the harmful, carefully sorting causes and motivations, to create a peaceful, loving and flourishing individual and society.